 Applications for artificial intelligence patents surge

-Applications for artificial intelligence patents surge - Yeni Şafak EnglishThe U.S. and China are ahead of the competition in the field of artificial intelligence (AI), which has witnessed an “upsurge” in patent in recent years, according to a United Nations mandated report published late Thursday.
+Applications for artificial intelligence patents surge - Yeni Şafak EnglishThe U.S. and China are ahead of the competition in the field of artificial (AI), which has witnessed an “upsurge” in patent in recent years, according to a United Nations mandated report published late Thursday.

 The report, prepared by the World Intellectual Property Organization (WIPO), said the “biggest untapped opportunities” lie outside the software industry in agriculture, healthcare and manufacturing.